flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 [^2]: Enumerators are a large topic in and of themselves - for more information, see the [Ruby documentation](http://ruby-doc.org/core-2.2.0/Enumerator.html).

-[^3]: I'm curious as to why wycats was working on this.
-Obviously this has something to do with breaking down the parsing of a class or module, but why?
-If anyone has some insight into context for this problem, [let me know](mailto:david.flaherty@flatironschool.com).
+[^3]: I'm curious as to the exact context for this problem.
+Obviously this has something to do with parsing a call to a class or module that uses the scope resolution operator, but if anyone has any more detils, [let me know](mailto:david.flaherty@flatironschool.com).